suttree/suttree/README.md

 ### 👋 &ensp;I'm a maker and sometime digital art therapist.
 I lead teams who make products that people love, and create discrete, emotionally intelligent machines for your haus.

-I've been a technical Director at Analog Folk, Head of Digital at The Moon Festival, a Tech Lead at the V&A, a CTO and co-founder at Somewhere.com, a Creative Technologist at Made by Many, a CTO and co-founder at GameLayers, a games developer at 3rd Sense, an Analyst Programmer at UpMyStreet, and a junior developer at SelfTrade.
+I've been the Chief Technical Officer for the Liberal Democrats, Technical Director at Analog Folk, Head of Digital at The Moon Festival, a Tech Lead at the V&A, a founder at Somewhere.com, a Creative Technologist at Made by Many, a co-founder at <a href="https://en.wikipedia.org/wiki/The_Nethernet">GameLayers</a>, a games developer at 3rd Sense, an Analyst Programmer at UpMyStreet, and a junior developer at SelfTrade.
 Phew.&ensp;🧐

 🤔&ensp;I speak javascript, ruby, python, perl, java, C#, C, and, er, COBOL.
 Years ago I learned to code on graph paper, through the mail.